mjgpy3/lambda-calc-spec/README.md

 language, the first thing he does is implement a markdown parser.
 I think that's really neat...
 I want to make lambda calculus my "markdown parser."

+This is meant to be a simple, consistently easy to implement, full-featured lambda calculus.

 ## MVP
 ### Architecture
 #### Pipeline